 Each class has a theme e.g. Magic.
 A range of activities and relaxation techniques are used to explore and experience the theme before children are invited to communicate their understanding of it using one of three creative art suggestions.
 An opportunity to discuss their creation via the Be the Jellyfish process of creative chatter is then offered, before concluding with a celebration of the pieces created.

-The programme can be scaled up or down to cater for one-to-one, a small group or a whole class, and activities are easily adaptable to suit all ages and budgets.
-Just contact us to discuss your specific requirements.
+The programme can be scaled up or down to cater for one-to-one, a small group or a whole class.
+Activities are easily adaptable to suit all ages, needs, budgets and timescales.

 The programme has helped to highlight that some of our seemingly settled children are still struggling with things but just appear to be coping and has given us a way in with them.